Characterization of rings with planar, toroidal or projective planar prime ideal sum graphs: Introduction

-Recentely, Saha \emph{et al.} \cite{saha2022prime} introduced and studied the prime ideal sum graph of a commutative ring.
+Recently, Saha \emph{et al.} \cite{saha2022prime} introduced and studied the prime ideal sum graph of a commutative ring.
 The \emph{prime ideal sum graph} $\text{PIS}(R)$ of the ring $R$ is the simple undirected graph whose vertex set is the set of all nonzero proper ideals of $R$ and two distinct vertices $I$ and $J$ are adjacent if and only if $I + J$ is a prime ideal of $R$.
-Authors of \cite{saha2022prime} studied the interplay between graph theoretic properties of $\text{PIS}(R)$ and algebraic properties of ring $R$.
+Authors of \cite{saha2022prime} studied the interplay between graph-theoretic properties of $\text{PIS}(R)$ and algebraic properties of ring $R$.
 In this connection, they investigated the clique number, the chromatic number and the domination number of prime ideal sum graph $\text{PIS}(R)$.
-The present paper continue the study of the prime ideal sum graph of the commutative ring $R$ and discuss the embedding of $\text{PIS}(R)$ on various surfaces without edge crossing.
-This paper aims to characterize all finite commutative non-local rings for which $\text{PIS}(R)$ has crosscap at most two.
-We also characterise all the non-local commutative rings whose prime ideal sum graph is toroidal.
-Various forbidden graph classes of $\text{PIS}(R)$ including split graphs, threshold graphs, cographs, and cactus graphs have been investigated.
-Moreover, we classify all the non-local commutative rings for which $\text{PIS}(R)$ is planar and outerplanar, respectively.
+The purpose of this article is to investigate the prime ideal sum graph $\text{PIS}(R)$ to a greater extent.
+In this connection, we discuss the question of embedding of $\text{PIS}(R)$ on various surfaces without edge crossing.
+This paper aims to characterize all commutative non-local Artinian rings for which $\text{PIS}(R)$ has crosscap at most two.
+We also characterise all the non-local commutative Artinian rings whose prime ideal sum graph is toroidal.
+Moreover, we classify all the non-local commutative Artinian rings for which $\text{PIS}(R)$ is planar and outerplanar, respectively.
 The paper is arranged as follows.
 Section 2 comprises basic definitions and necessary results.
-Section 3, classifies all the non-local commutative rings $R$ such that the prime ideal sum graph $\text{PIS}(R)$ is split graph, threshold graph, cograph, cactus graph and unicyclic graph, respectively.
-In Section 4, we classify all the finite non-local commutative rings $R$ for which $\text{PIS}(R)$ has genus one.
-Also, we determine all the non-local commutative rings for which $\text{PIS}(R)$ has crosscap at most two.
+In Section 3, we classify all the non-local commutative Artinian rings $R$ for which $\text{PIS}(R)$ has genus one.
+Also, we determine all the non-local commutative Artinian rings for which $\text{PIS}(R)$ has crosscap at most two.